rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 vi /usr/local/sbin/static
 ```

-The contents of this script are not difficult:
+The contents of this script are not complicated:

 ```bash
 #!/usr/bin/env bash